 Google RCS was created to bring a whole new dimension to texting (and eventually calls) to the public, but for now, Google RCS will only be available for Android users (or about half of the smartphone users).

 The Problem: Apple isn’t on board with Google’s idea of creating a new platform for messaging for two reasons.
 First, it already has iMessage and it’s going strong.
-Second, Apple has created a brand new option for business messaging called Apple Business Chat.
+Second, Apple has created a brand new option for business messaging called Apple Messages for Business.
 The service is similar to Google RCS messaging but is limited to iOS.
 The lack of interoperability means businesses have to prioritize investing in one platform but the target audience’s OS preference should make the choice easier.

 If a business is going to invest into a new communications channel, it would want to reach all of its users but chances are, the entire customer base isn’t on Android, meaning businesses have to invest in both Apple’s Business Chat and Google RCS or choose one platform and leave out a part of the customer base.
 So far, Apple has shown no sign of being interested in bringing RCS to iOS which is a problem because the majority of smartphone users in the US are on iOS (56%).